nhsd-exeter/dos-capacity-status-api/README.md

 Navigate here in a browser to see all available endpoints and routes.

+## Unit testing

+### Creating unit tests

+* Ensure test files are created in a relevant sub-directory under the test directory of the app under test.
+* Ensure all test files are prefixed with "test_" and match the name of the module/class that this test file tests.
+* Ensure that import unittest is brought into the test file.
+* Base your test class on unittest.TestCase.
+* Add the new test file to the __init__.py file so that the unit test runner picks the new tests up.

+### Running the unit tests

+The unit tests can be run by executing the following command:
+    ./manage.py test app

 ## Todo

 * The `api` image weights more than 300MB.
 Can we drop the build dependencies but still keep `pg_config` binary?